sofiagavanelli/BiKaya-OS/README.md

 ## About

 BiKaya is an operating system developed to run on 2 different architectures, MIPS and ARM.
-BiKaya is based upon a 6 levels of astraction architecure but, in particular, the goal of this project was to develop only two of those: code managment and OS kernel.
+BiKaya is based upon a 6 levels of astraction architecure but, in particular, the goal of this project was to develop only two of those: queue's managment and OS kernel.

 ## Requirements